-The district governor may submit the names of members of the district governor team who put forth exceptional effort to achieve excellence, and the names of zone and region chairpersons who have significantly contributed to achieving excellence.
+The district governor may submit the names of members of the district governor team who put forth exceptional effort to achieve excellence, which can include the district governor, vice district governors and zone and region chairpersons.
 Awards will be sent to the district governor to recognize these Lions with the District Governor Team Excellence Award as well.